SGT Joshua Cope

 The sadness and anger Joshua Cope felt from the 9/11 attacks fueled his motivation to join the Army.
 The military gave him a sense of purpose and he enjoyed the unity he felt with his brothers in arms.

 He intended to make a career out of the military, but those plans ended on Nov.
 13, 2006, during his second deployment.
 While serving as a mortarman with the 1st Battalion, 26th Infantry Regiment, in Baghdad, Iraq, Sergeant Cope’s vehicle was struck by an improvised explosive device (IED).
 SGT Cope recalls looking up at the sky during the explosion, thinking he was dying.
-But the comrades who came to his side assured him he would see his daughter again.
+But the comrades who came to his side assured him he would see his daughter, Laney, again.

 SGT Cope lost both of his legs and the use of his right hand as a result of the blast.
 After being transferred back to the United States, he endured surgeries every other day for two months at Walter Reed.
 He was also treated at the San Diego Naval Hospital for two years.